comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 * Docker pipeline in detail

 #### Deploying Jars
 * Jar pipeline in detail

 ### Conclusion / Summary
 * Bla bla what we learned

+### Acknowlegements
+* names of the guys we took the Ansible roles from.
+(Just to be fair and avoid trouble)

 ##### Some references: